<<Previous | Story Intro | Return to Stories | Next >>

 She tried to hold back the tears, but she was just too exhausted to do so.
 So close.
 Happiness…paradise had been within her grasp.
 But as always, it had been snatched away from her.
 Never for her.
 Never.
 Not even when it was supposed to be her Destiny.
 He was her Destiny, she could feel it!
 And she was his, she could feel that too!
 When he had wrapped his arms around her, it was the first time in her life she'd ever felt safe.
 So safe…so warm.

 The room around her held his scent.
-This was his space - he was everywhere, surrounded her.
+This was space – he was everywhere, surrounded her.
 With a tiny cry of pain, she tossed back the blanket, jumped to her feet.
 She folded it, put it on the sofa, the pillow on top.
 Found her worn cowboy boots and pulled them on.
 Her purse and duffel were by the table; she'd placed them there so that she'd be able to find them easily when it was time to leave.
 And it was most definitely time to leave.
 She pulled her coat over her arms.
 She'd noticed a pen and notepad beside the telephone on the sofa table.
 She located the penlight in her purse, held it with one hand as she wrote...

 "